Pippa Bacca: Legacy

 Bacca was not a well-known artist outside Milan before her death, but the circumstances of her death have made her a symbol for women's vulnerability and she has come to represent resistance and resilience.
 Critics, however, have pointed to the risk artists take in pursuit of artistic endeavours.
 Even so, Bacca's final project has continued inspiring others in many different expressions and mediums:

 The performance artist Carolina Bianchi processes her own sexual assault in her piece "Cadela Força" ("Bitch Strength") by taking a knockout drug, and while still conscious, she talks about the femicide of Bacca.

 For her 2010 project "My Letter to Pippa", Turkish documentary filmmaker Bingöl Elmas dressed in black as a symbol of grief and travelled the same road as Bacca while documenting her own journey.
-Turkish artist Nezeket Ekici created Tooth for Tooth, an eight-channel video installation in 2016 as a tribute to women murdered in Türkiye.
+Turkish artist Nezeket Ekici created Tooth for Tooth, an eight-channel video installation in 2016 as a tribute to women murdered in Turkey.

 The painter Franco Biagioni, who depicted events in a series of paintings in his l'Archivio Dipinto della Memoria (The Painted Archive of Memory) in a style reminiscent of votive paintings, depicted the death of Bacca in one of them.

-In 2011, Italian artist Nadia Impala recorded the song "Correndo con le forbici in mano (Ode a Pippa Bacca)" ("Running with Scissors in Hand [Ode to Pippa Bacca]).
+In 2011, Italian artist Nadia Impala recorded the song "Correndo con le forbici in mano (Ode a Pippa Bacca)" ("Running with Scissors in Hand [Ode to Pippa Bacca]").

 In 2013, the band Radiodervish released the album Human, and its first song, "Velo di sposa" ("Bridal Veil"), was in memory of Bacca.

-Elina Chauvet, a Mexican artist, was inspired by Bacca's story for her Corazón Abierto (Open Heart) piece in 2012 and dedicated her project "La Confianza" ("Trust") to Bacca, consisting of white gowns embroidered with red thread to depict messages and images.
+Elina Chauvet, a Mexican artist, was inspired by Bacca's story for her Corazón Abierto ("Open Heart") piece in 2012 and dedicated her project "La Confianza" ("Trust") to Bacca, consisting of white gowns embroidered with red thread to depict messages and images.
 The work was exhibited at the Dior Gallery in Paris.

-Bacca's photography project in 2007 inspired the book of short stories, "Il ponte della Ghisolfa" (The Bridge over the Ghisolfa) by the Milanese author, Giovanni Testori.

 In 2024, it was announced that a film would be made about Bacca's life, produced by the Palermo-based production company Tramp Limited and directed by Levi Riso.

 Ti sei vestita di bianco (You Dressed in White), an exhibition at the MURATS (Museo Unico Regionale dell'arte Tessile Sarda) (Sole Regional Museum of Sardinian Textile Art) in Samugheo, Sardinia, was inaugurated in May 2024 to pay tribute to Bacca and "all women who undertake journeys of discovery and personal growth, inviting us to reflect on the universal values of love, hope and solidarity".